Ernst Stadler

-Ernst Stadler (11 August 1883 — 30 October 1914) was a German Expressionist poet.
-He was born in Colmar, Alsace-Lorraine and educated in Strasbourg and Oxford; in 1906 he was awarded a Rhodes Scholarship to study at Magdalen College, Oxford.
+Ernst Maria Richard Stadler (11 August 1883 — 30 October 1914) was a German Expressionist poet, writer and translator.
+As a poet, he was part of the early German expressionist movement.

+Born in Colmar, Alsace-Lorraine, and educated in Strasbourg and Oxford, he was awarded a Rhodes Scholarship to study at Magdalen College, Oxford in 1906.
 His early verse was influenced by Stefan George and Charles Péguy, but after 1911, Stadler began developing a different style.
 His most important volume of poetry, Der Aufbruch, which appeared during 1914, is regarded as a major work of early Expressionism.
 The poems of Der Aufbruch are a celebration of the poet's joy in life and are written in long, free verse lines inspired by the example of Walt Whitman.
 Stadler was killed in battle at Zandvoorde near Ypres in the early months of World War I.

+Early life and education

+Family

+Ernst Stadler was born on 11 August 1883 in Colmar, Alsace-Lorraine as the second son of Xavier Stadler and Regine Catherine Stadler (née Abrell).
+Alsace-Lorraine had been incorporated into the German Empire twelve years prior.
+His father Xavier was a Catholic from a poor family in Sonthofen.
+He later became a lawyer and worked in the Prussian Ministry of Justice from 1896 to 1906, and then later worked as the Deputy Curator of the Kaiser-Wilhelms-Universität in Strasbourg.
+In contrast, his mother Regine was a Protestant from a commercial family in Kempten.
+His older brother, Hans Stadler, was born on 30 April 1880, and became Lord Mayor of Kassel from 1925 to 1933, when he was forced to resign by the Nazis.
+Hans died in Berlin in February 1943.
+During the 22-23 October 1943 bombing of Kassel, Han's house - which also contained his younger brother's papers - were destroyed.